WE MET BEFORE?

 himself as flawed or imperfect.
 A borderline lover always reconstitutes

-this early confusion and wounding, with her push-pull emotional
+this early confusion and wounding with her come here/go away,

-revive familiar patterns from boyhood, that he has normalized.
+and abandonment revive familiar patterns from boyhood, that he

-bored/uncomfortable with any female who can provide loving
+with any female who can provide loving constancy.

 Borderline Waif mother makes certain her son knows that she could